Development of stadiums in English football: AFC Bournemouth

 AFC Bournemouth's Dean Court ground was completely rebuilt in 2001, with the pitch rotated ninety degrees from its original position.
 The stadium was also moved away from adjacent housing.
 Although it was rebuilt as a three sided stadium, seats were placed on the undeveloped South End in the autumn of 2005.
 These seats were removed when the club was relegated to the bottom tier in 2008 but installed once more following promotion back to League One in 2010.
 Following promotion to the Sky Bet Championship in 2013 the club installed a larger, roofed temporary stand, bringing the total ground capacity just shy of 12,000.
-This was named after club legend, the Ted MacDougall Stand.
+This was named the Ted MacDougall Stand.
 After a successful debut Premier League campaign, the club submitted a planning application to Bournemouth Borough Council to redevelop the temporary Ted MacDougall Stand with a much larger one which would take the capacity of the ground to 14,529.
-However these plans have been put on hold and just nine months later the club announced that they were seeking a new site on which to build a new stadium, with a view to being ready for the 2020/21 season.
+However, the Club are now looking to expand to 20,196 in two phases, with the possibility of further expanding to 23,000 in a third phase via the North Stand.